Joiry/HSL_Carp/align.md

   1) samtools/1.9   2) pigz/2.3.4   3) bbmap/38.41
 ~~~

-As we saw earlier, extra modules have appeared.
+As might have noticed earlier, extra modules have appeared in addition to `bbmap`.
 The BBmap package makes use of other modules, and ITS has set up the system so these modules are loaded automatically.
 Here's another reason for using the modules system, some packages may depend on very specific versions of other packages.
 Samtools is a module we'll be using later - it has a lot of utilities for working with alignment files.  `pigz` is module that let's the BBmap programs access compressed files.

 Making a reference is fairly straight forward with `bbmap`

-First let's get a genome to use - usually these aren't sitting around.
+First let's get a genome to use - usually these aren't just sitting around but I've made one available.

 ~~~
 $ cp /proj/seq/data/carpentry/ref_genome/ecoli_rel606.fasta .